 Our faith and beliefs commitment

-We understand that donating organs in line with faith or beliefs is important to many people.
+We understand that donating organs and tissue in line with faith or beliefs is important to many people.

 In recognition of this:

 In the event of your imminent or confirmed death, our specialist nurses will inform your family about your decision to donate your organs and/or tissue in accordance with your faith, beliefs and practices.
 Our specialist nurses will discuss with your family how donation might proceed in line with your stated wishes, including sharing with your family details of relevant faith and belief statements and helplines.
 We will talk to your family about whether the organ donation and retrieval process might need to be adapted to respect your faith and beliefs.

 Upon completion of the registration process, you will have the opportunity to share your donation registration with your family to ensure they are aware of your decision.